datacamp-content-public/R-Epi/chapter2.md

 `@instructions`
 The respiration data is still stored in ```data```.
-1. Calculate the fourier-transformation of the data and save fourier-coefficients to ```fft```
+1. Calculate the fourier-transformation of the data and save fourier-coefficients to ```fft```.
+Use a power of 2 as number of data points.

+2. Save the absolute of the fourier-coeeficients to ```y```.

-2. Calculate the corresponding frequencies of the fourier-coefficients and store them to ```freq```
+3. Calculate the corresponding frequencies of the fourier-coefficients and store them to ```freq```

-3. Plot the frequency spectrum.
+4. Plot the frequency spectrum.

-3. Correct the frequency spectrum by 1/frequency
+5. Correct the frequency spectrum by 1/frequency

 `@hint`